Grive/grive/README.md

 - Automatic move/rename detection, -m option removed
 - force option works again
 - Instead of crashing on sync exceptions Grive will give a warning and attempt to sync failed files again during the next run.
+- Revision support works again.
+Grive 0.4.x always created new revisions for all files during sync, regardless of the absence of the --new-rev option.

 ### Grive2 v0.4.2